rohandhupar1996/Fraud-Detection-Production/README.md

 # Fraud-Detection-Production
 It is basically extension to my previous work where I used tensorflow pipelines (etl) to enhance the efficiency of cpu-gpu parallel processing

-This repository contains prod-code where we used autoencoder to detect frauds in transaction made on TF v1.13 framework with tensorflow serving api
+This repository contains prod-code where we used autoencoder to detect frauds in transaction made on Tensorflow v1.13.1 framework with tensorflow serving api v1.13.1

 structure for the files and code :